shader-slang/slang/docs/64bit-type-support.md

 These issues are discussed more on issue [#1185](https://github.com/shader-slang/slang/issues/1185)

 The type of a decimal non-suffixed integer literal is the first integer type from the list [`int`, `int64_t`] which can represent the specified literal value.
-If the value cannot fit, the literal is  represented as a `uint64_t` and a warning is given.
+If the value cannot fit, the literal is  represented as an `uint64_t` and a warning is given.
 The type of hexadecimal non-suffixed integer literal  is the first type from the list [`int`, `uint`, `int64_t`, `uint64_t`] that can represent the specified literal value.
 A non-suffixed integer literal will be 64 bit if it cannot fit in 32 bits.
 ```
-// Same as int64_t a = int(1), as 1 can fit into a 32 bit integer.
+// Same as int64_t a = int(1), the value can fit into a 32 bit integer.
 int64_t a = 1;

-// Same as int64_t b = int64_t(2147483648), as The value cannot fit into a 32 bit integer.
+// Same as int64_t b = int64_t(2147483648), the value cannot fit into a 32 bit integer.
 int64_t b = 2147483648;

-// Same as int64_t c = uint64_t(18446744073709551615).
-The value is larger than the maximum value of a signed 32 bit
+// Same as int64_t c = uint64_t(18446744073709551615), the value is larger than the maximum value of a signed 32 bit
 // integer.
 Warning is given.
 uint64_t c = 18446744073709551615;

-// Same as uint64_t = int(0x7FFFFFFF).
-The value can fit into a 32 bit integer.
+// Same as uint64_t = int(0x7FFFFFFF), the value can fit into a 32 bit integer.
 uint64_t d = 0x7FFFFFFF;

-// Same as uint64_t = int64_t(0x7FFFFFFFFFFFFFFF).
-The value cannot fit into an unsigned 32 bit integer but
+// Same as uint64_t = int64_t(0x7FFFFFFFFFFFFFFF), the value cannot fit into an unsigned 32 bit integer but
 // can fit into a signed 64 bit integer.
 uint64_t e = 0x7FFFFFFFFFFFFFFF;

-// Same as uint64_t = uint64_t(0xFFFFFFFFFFFFFFFF).
-The value cannot fit into a signed 64 bit integer.
+// Same as uint64_t = uint64_t(0xFFFFFFFFFFFFFFFF), the value cannot fit into a signed 64 bit integer.
 uint64_t f = 0xFFFFFFFFFFFFFFFF;
 ```